Robert B. Sloan, D. d. Theol.

-Under Dr. Sloan’s leadership, the University announced both the largest single gift in its history – from well-known Christian business executive Archie W. Dunham and his wife, Linda – and the naming of the Archie W. Dunham College of Business.
+During Dr. Sloan’s tenure, HBU also announced the largest single gift in its history – from well-known Christian business executive Archie W. Dunham and his wife, Linda – and the naming of the Archie W. Dunham College of Business.
 In addition, the University established its McNair Center for Entrepreneurship and Free Enterprise in partnership with the Janice and Robert McNair Foundation.

-All these developments – and many still to come, including plans to add other doctoral programs – reflect the work of Dr. Sloan and his administrative team in implementing the goals in HBU’s Ten Pillars vision.
+All these developments – and many still to come, including plans for additional doctoral programs – reflect the work of Dr. Sloan and his administrative team in implementing the goals in HBU’s Ten Pillars vision.

 Dr. Sloan previously served as the president and chancellor of Baylor University, where he was a member of the faculty and the founding dean of George W. Truett Theological Seminary.
 He graduated cum laude with a Bachelor of Arts degree from Baylor University in 1970; earned the Master of Divinity degree magna cum laude from Princeton Theological Seminary in 1973; conducted post-baccalaureate research at the University of Bristol, England, from 1973 to 1974; and earned the Doktor der Theologie insigni cum laude from the University of Basel, Switzerland, in 1978.